fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Overflow to an Auto attendant or Call queue directly:
+While creating a new call queue, configure the Overflow to an Auto attendant or Call queue directly, as shown in the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -OverflowAction Forward -OverflowActionTarget <Auto Attendant or Call Queue GUID>
 ````
 *Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

-To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following examples:
+To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example:

 ````PowerShell
 Set-CsCallQueue -Identity <CallQueue GUID> -OverflowAction Forward -OverflowActionTarget <Auto Attendant or Call Queue GUID>